Ross65536/adc-middleware/README.md

     ```

     You can now make requests to `http://localhost:8080/airr/v1/`.
 Try with `http://localhost:8080/airr/v1/info` to see if there is a connection to the backend.
-    On boot the middleware server automatically connects to keycloak.
+    On boot the middleware server automatically connects to keycloak and the DB.

 4. Synchronize middleware cache: